 DMREF is the primary program by which NSF participates in the Materials Genome Initiative (MGI) for Global Competitiveness.
-MGI recognizes the importance of materials science to the well-being and advancement of society and aims to "deploy advanced materials at least twice as fast as possible today, at a fraction of the cost."
-DMRÉF integrates materials discovery, development, property optimization, and systems design and optimization, with each employing a toolset to be developed within a materials innovation infrastructure.
-The toolset will synergistically integrate advanced computational methods and visual analytics with data-enabled scientific discovery and innovative experimental techniques to revolutionize our approach to materials science and engineering
+MGI recognizes the importance of materials science and engineering to the well-being and advancement of society and aims to "deploy advanced materials at least twice as fast as possible today, at a fraction of the cost."
+MGI integrates materials discovery, development, property optimization, and systems design with a shared computational framework.
+This framework facilitates collaboration and coordination of research activities. analytical tools, experimental results, and critical evaluation in pursuit of the MGI goals.
+Consistent with the MGI Strategic Plan, DMREF highlights four sets of goals: